Breaking Up My Heart

 "Breaking Up My Heart" is a song by Welsh singer Shakin' Stevens, released in February 1985 as the third and final single from his Greatest Hits album.
 It peaked at number 14 on the UK Singles Chart.
+The song was notable for its more contemporary, synthesiser-driven arrangement, departing from Stevens' trademark '50s rock-and-roll influenced sound.
 A limited pop-up gatefold sleeve version was also released, where Stevens pops up from the middle of the sleeve when opened.